-- Dead bait originating in Minnesota and harvested under a commercial minnow license must be labeled if it is smelt, cisco or a VHS-susceptible species.
-You must keep the labeling on your person when angling with that bait. - If you are using rainbow smelt, cisco, or a VHS-susceptible species as bait, it must be preserved or have been harvested, packaged and labeled under a commercial license from a water body that has tested negative for VHS.
+• Dead bait originating in Minnesota must be labeled if it is smelt, cisco or a VHS-susceptible species such as spottail or emerald shiners, or bluntnose minnows.
+You must keep the labeling on your person when angling with that bait.

-- To legally preserve bait, you must have a bait preservation permit from the Minnesota DNR. - You must keep labeling from preserved bait on your person when angling with that bait. - Freezing is not a bait preservation method.
+- If you are using rainbow smelt, cisco, or a VHS-susceptible species as bait, it must have been harvested from a waterbody that was tested negative for VHS, or have been preserved and labeled under a commercial license. - To legally preserve bait, you must have a bait preservation permit from the Minnesota DNR. - You must keep labeling from preserved bait on your person when angling with that bait. - Freezing is not a bait preservation method.